alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/videos/2026-06-14-is-tawhid-al-uluhiyyah-an-innovation-of-shaykh-muhammad-ibn-abdul-wahhab.md

 ### Question:

-If this man is a Sufi and hates this Tawhid [al-Uluhiyyah (Oneness of Allah, monotheism)], saying, 'This is something innovated by Muhammad ibn Abd al-Wahhab al-Najdi,' how do we respond to him and what arguments do we use against him?
+If this man is a Sufi and hates this Tawhid [al-Uluhiyyah (Oneness of Divinity in worship)], saying, 'This is something innovated by Muhammad ibn Abd al-Wahhab al-Najdi,' how do we respond to him and what arguments do we use against him?

 ### Answer: